ossydimma/telco-customer-churn-prediction/README.md

 | LightGBM (default) | 0.8344 | No tuning |
 | Random Forest (200 trees) | 0.8217 | No tuning |
 | **LightGBM (Optuna tuned)** | **0.8404** | 100 trials · 5-fold CV · best model |

 ---

+## Validation Strategy

+The dataset was split 80/20 (train/test) with stratification on the target variable, preserving the 73/27 class ratio in both sets.
+The test set was held out completely and only evaluated once — after the final model was selected and retrained.

+During hyperparameter tuning, Optuna used 5-fold stratified cross-validation inside each trial, evaluating every candidate parameter set against 5 different validation folds of the training data.
+This prevents the search from finding parameters that happen to overfit one specific validation split.
+The CV mean ROC-AUC (0.8495) was the optimisation target; the test set score (0.8404) is the reported performance.

+---